high summer in southern England

 Our base for the week will be the attractive village of Bramber nestling at the foot of the South Downs.

-Our explorations take us to the important heathland of Ashdown Forest, home to rare plants and insects, along with a fantastic assemblage of birds including Common Redstarts, Dartford Warblers and Nightjars.
+Our explorations take us to the important heathland of Ashdown Forest, home to rare plants and insects, along with a fantastic assemblage of birds including Common Redstarts, Dartford Warblers and Woodlarks.

 We will also visit the South Downs National Park, which at this time of year should be full of colour from the rich chalk grassland flora.
 On the coast, we visit Seaford Head, with stunning views of the iconic white cliffs of the Seven Sisters, and check out the saltmarshes of nearby Cuckmere Haven.

 Our holiday wouldn’t be complete without a visit to the Knepp Wildland, an interesting rewilding project in the heart of the county where we will find out more about the approach being used for conservation here, and experience some of the growing number of species that are calling the estate home; all during the height of Purple Emperor season.

 This holiday has been designed to give us an opportunity to experience the diversity of Sussex’s habitats and look for a good range of wild flowers, birds, butterflies and other wildlife along the way.

-Day 1 Our holiday starts in the village of Bramber where we will meet this evening at our hotel in time for an introduction to the holiday and our first dinner together.
+Day 1 Our holiday starts in the village of Bramber where we will meet at our hotel in time for an introduction to the holiday and our first dinner together.